cyril-giri/BitNBuild-25_Recursion/readme.md

 - **Student freelancers** can browse projects and place competitive bids, submitting a proposal and price.
 - **Bidding UI**: Projects, bids, and proposals are managed via intuitive dashboards.

-### 2. Secure Payment Escrow
+### 2. Secure On-Chain Payment Escrow (Sepolia Testnet, USDC)
-- **Escrow system**: Client’s payment is held securely when a bid is accepted.
+- **Smart contract escrow**: When a bid is accepted, an on-chain escrow contract is deployed for the project.
+- **USDC payments**: All milestone payments are handled in USDC on the Sepolia testnet.
-- **Release on approval**: Funds are released to the freelancer only after the client marks the project as complete.
+- **Release on approval**: Funds are released to the freelancer only after the client marks the milestone as complete.
 - **Trust**: Ensures both parties are protected throughout the project lifecycle.

 ### 3. Integrated Real-Time Chat with File Sharing